TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 This course has been developed based on a considerable collection of various sources, e.g. books, articles, videos.

 Below I have attempted to collect all of it in one large list.
-Each session will also include sources relevant to that session.\
+Each session will also include a subset of sources relevant to that session.\
 The sources below are not considered course curriculum, but instead a list of information revelant to the student interested in knowing more.

 ## Books

+### Un-categorized
-Patterns of Enterprices Application Architecture - by Martin Fowler
+Patterns of Enterprices Application Architecture - by Martin Fowler An Atypical ASP.NET Core 5 Design Patterns Guide - by Carl-Hubo Marcotte

+### Domain Driven Design

 Domain-Driven Design Quickly - by Abel Avram & Floyd Marinescu\
 Implementing Domain-Driven Design - by Vaugn Vernon\
 Hands-on Domain-Driven Design with .NET Core - Alexey Zimarev

+### Architecture
 Designing Hexagonal Architecture with Java - by Davi Vieria\
 Get Your Hands Dirty On Clean Architecture - by Tom Hombergs\
 Clean Architecture - by Robert C. Martin

+### Test
 Growing Object-Oriented Software, Guided by Tests - by Steve Freeman, Nat Pryce BDD in Action, Second Edition - by, John Ferguson Smart, Jan Molak

 ## Articles